k2view-academy/K2View-Academy/articles/01_fabric_overview/01_what is fabric.md

 ### What is a Digital Entity?
 A Digital Entity is a digital version of a person, place or thing and is usually correlated to a business entity like a customer, order, patient, product or household.
-Once implemented, Fabric creates a micro-data-lake  physical database for each Digital Entity instance.
+Once implemented, Fabric creates a micro data lake  physical database for each Digital Entity instance.

 ### Key Fabric Features
 * Modern and distributed architecture that **provides linear scalability and proven fault-tolerance** on commodity hardware and cloud infrastructure.